-So if you are looking for a sweet treat and a great place to chill for a few minutes, here are some of our go-to spots for our favorite desserts.
+So if you are looking for a sweet treat and a great place to chill for a few minutes, here are some of our go-to spots for the best dessert places.
 The only thing you’ll need is a sweet tooth and an adventurous spirit.

 These are in no particular order, so let’s get started…